-Below are some of the questions we get asked most frequently by folks looking to buy a new case, or simply learning how to best maintain their existing cases.
-Have a question not listed?
-Let us know in the comments and we’ll be sure to add it to the list.
+Below are some of the questions we get asked most frequently by folks looking to buy a new phone case, or simply learning how to best maintain or clean their existing cases.

 Q: Do I need a waterproof case?

 A: Honestly, it depends on your use case.
-Many of today’s phones already have basic waterproofing.
+Many of today’s phones already have basic water resistance.
 That said, these devices have limits to how much water exposure they can go through before the seals start to weaken.
-If you want the best waterproof protection, we highly recommend getting a waterproof pouch case.
+If you want the best waterproof protection, we highly recommend getting a waterproof pouch case instead.